Innocentpreye/task-manager-app/README.md

 Users can:

+•Add income and expense transactions.

+•Assign each transaction a category and description.

+•View total balance, total income, and total expenses.

+•Search transaction descriptions.

 •
-Add income and expense transactions.

-•
-Assign each transaction a category and description.

-•
-View total balance, total income, and total expenses.

-•
-Search transaction descriptions.

-•
 Filter transactions by category.

-•
-Review transactions in a date-sorted table.
+•Review transactions in a date-sorted table.

-•
-Delete transactions from the history.
+•Delete transactions from the history.

-•
-View an income-versus-expenses doughnut chart.
+•View an income-versus-expenses doughnut chart.

-•
-Keep transactions in the browser using localStorage.
+•Keep transactions in the browser using localStorage.

 The main product flow

-1.
-The user opens the dashboard and sees the current financial summary.
+1.The user opens the dashboard and sees the current financial summary.

-2.
-The user adds an income or expense with an amount, category, and description.
+2.The user adds an income or expense with an amount, category, and description.

-3.
-The application validates the entry and stores it in browser storage.
+3.The application validates the entry and stores it in browser storage.

-4.
-The KPI cards, transaction table, and chart update from the same transaction state.
+4.The KPI cards, transaction table, and chart update from the same transaction state.

-5.
-The user can search, filter, review, or delete transactions without leaving the dashboard.
+5.The user can search, filter, review, or delete transactions without leaving the dashboard.

 Technical implementation